You might be reading this because you’ve failed the NCLEX. (If you haven’t, skip down to get to the study tips).

 About 15% of people failed (100% minus 84.57%).
 That’s 1 person per every 6 to 7 people.

 How big was your nursing class?
-If it had at least 14 people, statistically 2 people would have failed.
+If it had at least 14 people, about 2 people would have failed.
 If it was 21 or more, 3 people should have failed.
 And so on.

-So already you’re not alone, despite all the Facebook posts and celebratory messages from the people who passed.
+So already you’re not alone, despite all the Facebook posts and celebration messages from the people who passed.

 Chances are, two or even more of your classmates have failed too – they’re just keeping quiet.